Hill30/NGScroller/README.md

 **Deprecated:** Method `revision` is deprecated - use `reload()` method on the adapter instead

 ###Adapter
-Adapter object is a collection of methods and properties to be used to assess and manipulate the scroller instance adapter is created for.
+The adapter object is an internal object created for every instance of the scroller.
+Properties and methods of the adapter can be used to manipulate and assess the scroller the adapter was created for.
 Adapter based API replaces old (undocumented) event based API introduced earlier for this purpose.
-The event based API is now deprecated but will remain available for backwards compatibility purposes.
+The event based API is now deprecated and no longer supported.

+Here is a list of properties and methods of the adapter object:

+* Property `isLoading` - a boolean value indicating whether there are any pending load requests.
+* Property `topVisible` - a reference to the item currently in the topmost visible position.
+* Property `topVisibleElement` - a reference to the DOM element currently in the topmost visible position.
+* Property `topVisibleScope` - a reference to the scope created for the item currently in the topmost visible position.
+* Method `reload()` can be used to re-initialize and reload the scroller
+* Method `applyUpdates` is used to insert/modifu/delete items from scroller without reloading the entire thing

 ####Manipulating the scroller content with applyUpdates method